Modern Showroom disrupts Fashion Retail by integrating Aryel’s WebAR into their offer

 For this reason, they decided to offer an AR service to meet the needs of customers and facilitate the transition from a traditional form of business to a more modern and digitized one.

-All they need is a smartphone or a tablet to activate the AR experience and see the 3D models of the collections in the store, thanks to your device’s camera function.
+All they need is a smartphone or a tablet to activate the AR experience and see the 3D models of the collections in the store, thanks to their device’s camera function.
 The service does not require downloading apps or having any special technical skills.

 The fashion industry is changing.
 Showrooms are changing with it: they see this challenge as an incentive to change for the better, strengthen sales strategies, renew the marketing mix, and offer brand partners and customers an even more accurate and reliable 360° service.